The Montana Personal Finance Challenge Will Return for the Spring 2022 with an initial online competition for round 1.

-As always, all top performing teams will have a chance to compete at regional and potentially national competitions, which will also be held virtually.
+As always, all top performing teams will have a chance to compete at regional and potentially national competitions.

 We are already arranging partners for 2022 when we hope to all gather again for in-person competitions.
 On the bright side for this year, we hope we can attract new interest without the geographic barriers of travel to Helena in March.